embrisa/ToolChest/translation_migration.md

 **Next Step**: Execute individual language tasks (2D-2R) with enhanced modular scope.

-### 2.5 Database Translation Key Migration
+### 2.4 Database Translation Key Migration ✅ COMPLETED

 **Critical Issue Identified**: The current database schema stores hardcoded English text in `Tool.name`, `Tool.description`, `Tag.name`, and `Tag.description` fields, which prevents internationalization.

-**Solution**: Migrate to translation key-based system that integrates with our modular translations.
+**Solution**: Migrated to a translation key-based system that integrates with our modular translations.

 **Benefits:**

-- **Language-agnostic database**: Store translation keys instead of text
+- ✅ Language-agnostic database: Store translation keys instead of text
-- **Seamless integration**: Works with existing modular tool translation system
+- ✅ Seamless integration: Works with existing modular tool translation system
-- **Scalable**: Add new languages without schema changes
+- ✅ Scalable: Add new languages without schema changes
-- **Maintainable**: All translations in version-controlled files
+- ✅ Maintainable: All translations in version-controlled files

-**Implementation:**
+**Implementation Summary:**

+- ✅ Updated `prisma/schema.prisma` to replace `name`/`description` with `nameKey`/`descriptionKey`.
+- ✅ Created and applied database migrations to update the schema.
+- ✅ Populated the new `*Key` columns with data derived from existing slugs.
-- Created `messages/database/en.json` for database entity translations
+- ✅ Created `messages/database/en.json` with all tool and tag translations.
-- Created `DatabaseTranslationService` for resolving translation keys
+- ✅ Updated `DatabaseTranslationService` to use the new schema and keys.
-- Detailed migration guide in `docs/database-translation-migration.md`
+- ✅ Full migration details can be found in `docs/database-translation-migration.md`.

 **Impact on Language Tasks (2D-2R):**
 Each language task now includes **enhanced modular translation files**: